projectinnovatenewark/csx2/workshops/workshop_1/pi_setup.md

 You will see the Raspberry Pi's terminal open.
 This should look similar to the emulator used in class.

+15. The following command helps you install VS Code.
+However, it might throw an error if you already have this installed on your computer.
+If you get thrown an error, try skipping ahead and checking to see if VS Code is already installed on your Pi.

-15. In the terminal, execute the following command:
+In the terminal, execute the following command:

-`wget https://packagecloud.io/headmelted/codebuilds/gpgkey -O - | sudo apt-key add -`
+`wget https://packagecloud.io/headmelted/codebuilds/gpgkey sudo apt-key add gpgkey`
 > `wget` is a Linux command used to download content from a web server
 >
 > `sudo` (short for "superuser do") is used when admin privelages are required.